 Student Loans for Bad or No CreditFebruary 11, 2021

-For many students, taking out loans to help pay for college is a necessity.
+For many students, applying for student loans to help pay for college is a necessity.
 Moreover, because federal student loans have borrowing limits that don’t always cover all educational expenses, and many people have to take out private student loans, as well.

 According to the Institute for College Access and Success, 62% of college seniors who graduated from public and private nonprofit colleges had student loan debt.